Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: The Brown measure of and -diagonal operators.

 Let us recall Haagerup--Larsen's formula \cite{HaagerupLarsen2000} for the Brown measure of $R$-diagonal operators reformulated in \cite[Theorem 2]{BSS2018}. \begin{theorem}[Haagerup--Larsen \cite{HaagerupLarsen2000}] Let $a$ be an operator that is $*$-free from the Haar unitary $h$ in a $W^*$-probability space $(\A, \tau)$.
 The Brown measure $\mu_x$ of the $R$-diagonal operator $x=ha$ is the unique rotationally invariant probability measure such that

 \end{theorem}

 We then have to calculate the $S$-transform of $b_tb_t^*$.
-It is known in Biane's work \cite{Biane1997b, Biane1997JFA} (see also \cite{Kemp2016}) that probability measures $\gamma_t$ that connects to the spectral measure of $b_tb_t^*$ are the case $t<0$.
-As the parametrizations in \cite{Biane1997b, Biane1997JFA} are slightly different from ours, we provide some details here for convenience.
+It is known in Biane's work \cite{Biane1997b, Biane1997JFA} (see also \cite{Kemp2016}) that probability measures $\gamma_t$ that connects to the spectral distribution of $b_tb_t^*$ are the case $t<0$.
+As the parametrizations in \cite{Biane1997b, Biane1997JFA} are slightly different from ours, we provide details here for convenience.

 For $t>0$, we denote $Q_t=e^{-t}b_tb_t^*$ and set the generating function

 The following result is essentially from \cite[Lemma 13]{Biane1997JFA}. \begin{lemma} The generating function $\psi(t,z)$ satisfies